bogdanmb04/Cosmic/README.md

 ctest -C Release
 ```

-5. Run the built executable (for example `PacmanGame.exe`) from `build/` or the Visual Studio output directory.
+5. Run the built executable (for example `PacmanGame.exe`) from `build/` (usually in build/Bin) or the Visual Studio output directory.

 ## Project layout (important files)